ethan-wickstrom/openapi2md/README.md

-# OpenAPI2MD
+# **openapi2md**: *Convert OpenAPI documents to Markdown*

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](#) [![Version](https://img.shields.io/badge/version-0.0.1-blue)](#) [![License](https://img.shields.io/badge/license-Apache%202.0-blue)](#)

-**OpenAPI2MD** is a command-line tool designed to convert your **OpenAPI specification** into elegant, human-readable **Markdown documentation**.
-Ideal for API developers, technical writers, and project maintainers, OpenAPI2MD streamlines the documentation process and ensures your team can quickly generate, update, and maintain API docs with minimal effort.
+**openapi2md** is a command-line tool designed to convert your **OpenAPI specification** into elegant, human-readable **Markdown documentation**.
+Ideal for API developers, technical writers, and project maintainers, openapi2md streamlines the documentation process and ensures your team can quickly generate, update, and maintain API docs with minimal effort.
 By leveraging modern tooling, templates, and semantic version management, this project aims to deliver a seamless developer experience and foster a collaborative ecosystem around your APIs.

-> OpenAPI2MD not only generates documentation but also integrates semantic version management and automated reference resolution—helping you keep your documentation consistent, accurate, and aligned with evolving APIs.
+> openapi2md not only generates documentation but also integrates semantic version management and automated reference resolution—helping you keep your documentation consistent, accurate, and aligned with evolving APIs.

 ## Features